moiatgit/abs-guide-ca/sphinx-abs/gotchas.rst

        b=bbb
        c=ccc

-       echo "one two three" | read a b c
+       echo "one two three"read a b c
        # Try to reassign a, b, and c.

        echo